The Stories

 While I was disturbed, and I wish some of the details had been a little washed over, the story did give some insight to the psyche of being held captive.
 Which I find interesting.
 It’s easy for us as outsiders to be armchair quarterbacks calling out what they should have done, what they could have done.
 In reality, it’s not so cut and dry.

 Maybe this person is trying to pay for ongoing therapy.
-She may want a full security system.
-After enduring a situation, I can’t imagine one would be hopping right back into a full-time job as if nothing happened.
+She may want a full bells and whistles security system.
+After enduring that situation, I can’t imagine one would be hopping right back into a full-time job as if nothing happened.
 The fear of going out in public may be too much.

-The story may provide a steady home space and the luxury of paying for it without worry of medical bills piling up and a job.
+The story may provide a steady home space and the luxury of paying for it without worry of medical bills.

 What About the Pity Line?

 As for the people who claim these survivors keep telling their story for pity, well, maybe they are right.
 But maybe these survivors tell it because they are still struggling.
 Maybe each story provides a cathartic moment.
 Or maybe it’s back to the money.
-More money and more ability to avoid society in person.
+More money and more ability to avoid society.

 Not that avoidance is good either, but I would imagine the trust issues after abduction and assault would be a major issue.